chriskjou/opennmt-inspection/README.md

-# OpenNMT-py with inspection & sentence representation
+# OpenNMT-py file modifcations (see WORKFLOW.md on how to run code)

 ## OpenNMT-py modifications (TBD)
 This is a modification of a OpenNMT-py fork that creates sentence representations in a MAT file.
 The following scripts have been added.
 Your sentence representations must be formatted such that each sentence is on a new line; an example format is included in `examplesGLM.txt`.
 The flags mentioned below for `separate-layers` and `dump-layers` must be true when running `train.py` and `translate.py`, respectively.